Golden Gate Bridge

 • price 1 of 4

 San Francisco has no shortage of pools, indoors and out.
 But Hamilton Rec is a kid favorite for one reason: it’s the only pool in the city with a water slide—two twisty, corkscrew chutes, no less.
-The swimming area recently received a multi-million-dollar facelift, and it shows in the clean, well-appointed facilities.
-The center includes a 75-foot-long heated pool for stronger swimmers, a heated shallow pool for doggie paddlers and splashers.
-Swimming classes are available for tots and up.
+The center includes a 75-foot-long heated pool for stronger swimmers and a heated shallow pool for doggie paddlers and splashers.
+Swimming classes are available for a reasonable price.

 Recommended